googlefonts/gf-docs/UpgradingExistingRepositories.md

 #### commit 15

 *Cabin.glyphs: Added auto OT features and reintroduced smcp feature.
 Glyphsapp allows us to use auto OT features.
 The original sources only included smcp and kern.
-We now have ordn, subs, sups, frac etc*
+We now have ordn, subs, sups, frac...*

 #### commit 16

 *Cabin.glyphs: added 'http://' to meta data fields which need urls.
 This was reported with the Preflight Fonts script*
 ![alt tag](UpgradingExistingRepositories-font-preflight-test.png)

 #### commit 17

 *Cabin.glyphs: Fixed all errors reported in Preflight font script.*